ONE PAGE APPLICATION

 Because we trust small business owners to know best what they need to do to grow their company, we don’t place any restrictions on how you can use your funds.
 You can use your working capital to deal with your business’s challenges or expand and grow.

-Many small business lenders look at the owner’s personal credit and their business credit score.
+Many small business lenders look at the owner’s personal credit and business credit score.
 However, not every lender has a high minimum credit score requirement.

-There is one caveat to remember: if you have bad credit, many (but not all) financing options will be more expensive.
+One caveat to remember: if you have bad credit, many (but not all) financing options will be more expensive.
 Your business may be able to qualify for better loans at a lower cost if you have good credit.

 If you require funding, you’ll need to know what bad credit business loans are available.